Did you know that just one or two extra words in a search query can affect the type or types of SERP features Google shows in its results?

 - Claim and optimized other relevant key listings – Yelp, TripAdvisor, Bing Places, as well as social media channels.
 They’re not Google, but they all have millions of customers.
 Plus search engines use them too as a measure of how up to date your information is.

 - Make your site mobile friendly.
 By 2021, mobile devices will influence more than $1.4 trillion in local sales.
-(Forrester) The catch is: 57% of users say they won’t recommend a business with a poorly designed mobile site (socPub)
+(Forrester) Did you know that mobile users are 5 times more likely to abandon a task if the website isn’t optimized for mobile?

 - Make sure your local contact details – physical address, phone number, parking information etc. is up to date and accurate.